melindawinter/employee-directory/README.md

 ## Description

 This is a React app that will allow an employer to easily find an employee's contact information.
 Columns can be sorted in ascending or descending order and a search field allows for quick searching.
 I set it up to populate using a random user api to show what it would look like for a larger company.
+See the demo version here: <https://melindawinter.github.io/employee-directory/>

 ![app](readme-images/app1.png)